 Has there been a target set for the maximum production you are looking for in the research area and the turbine sizes?

-The array will be limited to 12 turbines or less and the specific size will be identified at the lease stage, but are expected to be between 10-14 MW per turbine.
-The offshore wind industry technology is advancing rapidly and we will evaluate the market at that point.
+In 2021, Governor Mills signed LD 336, which passed with bipartisan support and authorized the Public Utilities Commission to order a negotiation of up to 144 MW for the research array.
+The research array project is limited to 12 turbines or fewer, the specific number and turbine will be determined at a later stage of the project development, and the specific size will be identified at the lease stage, but are expected to be between 10-15 MW per turbine.
+The offshore wind industry technology is advancing rapidly and we will evaluate the market at the appropriate point.

 Will US-flagged vessels be used for this project?